fudgi/eslint-plugin-simple-import-sort/README.md

 # @fudgi-packages/eslint-plugin-simple-import-sort

 @fudgi-packages/eslint-plugin-simple-import-sort is a patched release of the original eslint-plugin-simple-import-sort.
-This version introduces support of **react lazy loading imports**
+This version introduces support of **react lazy loading imports** and **next js dynamic imports**.

 original package: https://github.com/lydell/eslint-plugin-simple-import-sort